Jingyi-0212/calligraphy-dual-imu-mtsi/README.md

 | dual_imu_mtsi.py | Complete preprocessing, scoring, and demonstration code |
 | test_dual_imu_mtsi.py | Numerical reference cases and boundary-condition checks |

-Sensor input assumptions
+Integration

-Inputs must already be synchronized and calibrated: timestamps in seconds; acceleration in m/s² including gravity; gyroscope readings in rad/s; and wxyz body-to-world quaternions in a shared +Z-up world frame.
-The default projection direction is world +X. The program accepts per-sensor gyroscope biases; zero defaults do not imply that calibration has been performed.
+The module accepts synchronized sensor pairs: timestamps in seconds; acceleration in m/s² including gravity; gyroscope readings in rad/s; and wxyz body-to-world quaternions in a shared +Z-up world frame.
+It applies supplied per-sensor gyroscope biases and projects acceleration onto a selected world-frame direction, defaulting to +X. Use zero bias values for inputs already corrected upstream.

-Serial acquisition, synchronization, and orientation estimation belong to the upstream system and are outside this standalone module.
+The input interface connects to an upstream acquisition system that supplies synchronized readings and orientation estimates.
 Input examples and integration instructions are provided in the Chinese guide.

-6. Research directions
+6. Future development

-The next stage would examine whether the features support useful reflection in real calligraphy practice:
+Further development will focus on connecting this computational foundation to situated calligraphy practice:

-1. Validate the measurements: compare synchronized sensor recordings with video annotations, including pauses, intentional changes, and missing-data conditions.
+1. Hardware evaluation: compare synchronized sensor recordings with video annotations and examine the effects of sensor arrangement and mounting position.
-2. Evaluate the sensor arrangement: compare one- and two-sensor configurations and assess sensitivity to mounting position and orientation error.
-3. Study interpretation with learners and teachers: investigate which feedback is understandable and useful, and when a single score hides meaningful variation.
+2. Learning interaction: explore how learners and teachers interpret the component signals and use them to reflect on intentional changes, pauses, and stroke transitions.
-4. Explore multimodal feedback: align motion records with camera-derived ink regions and stroke-shape features, keeping these distinct from measured brush-tip trajectories.
+3. Multimodal feedback: investigate the alignment of motion records with camera-derived ink regions and stroke-shape features.

-Current limitations guide these questions: stillness can receive a high score; rotation-axis changes at constant angular-speed magnitude may be missed; and acceleration is evaluated along a fixed experimental direction.
-This code does not estimate brush-tip position, linear speed, ink shape, or handwriting quality.

-The repository provides an inspectable foundation for investigating how computational feedback might support an embodied craft while retaining the role of human interpretation.